-The role of the Designated Teacher Ensure a welcome and smooth induction for the child and their carer, using the Personal Education Plan to plan for that transition in consultation with the child's social worker and arrangements are put in place to ensure their needs identified and met.
-This may include providing basic equipment and resources if necessary and providing appropriate support in meeting uniform requirements if needed.
-Ensure that a Personal Education Plan is completed with the child, the social worker, the foster carer and any other relevant people, at least two weeks before the Care Plan reviews.
-Maintaining an up-to-date record of the Looked After Children in school, including those in the care of other authorities and ensuring all necessary information is passed to other staff as required Ensure that each Looked After Child has an identified member of staff that they can talk to.
-This need not be the Designated Teacher, but should be based on the child's own wishes.
-Track academic progress and target support appropriately Co-ordinate any support for the Looked After Children that is necessary within school liaising with teaching and non-teaching staff in school, including the person responsible for Child Protection as well as pastoral and subject staff to ensure they are aware of the difficulties and educational disadvantage LACs may face.
-Establish and maintain regular contact with home, statutory and voluntary agencies.
-Ensure confidentiality for individual pupils, sharing personal information on a need to know basis.
-Promote inclusion in all areas of school life and encourage Looked After Children to join in extracurricular activities and out of school learning.
-Act as an advisor to staff and Governors, raising their awareness of the needs of Looked After Children.
-Set up meetings with relevant parties where the pupil is experiencing difficulties in school or is at risk of exclusion.
-Ensure the rapid transfer of information between individuals, agencies and if the pupil changes school - to a new school.
-Be pro-active in supporting transition and planning when moving to a new phase in education.
-Be aware that 60% of Looked After Children say they are bullied, so will actively monitor and prevent bullying in school by raising awareness through the school's antibullying policy.
-Ensure that attendance is monitored.
-Attending training as required to keep fully informed of latest developments and policies regarding Looked After Children.
-Th e responsibility of the all staff Have high aspirations for the educational and personal achievement of Looked After Children, as for all pupils.
-Maintain Looked After Children's confidentiality and ensure they are supported sensitively.
-Respond promptly to the Designated Teacher's requests for information.
-Work to enable Looked After Children to achieve stability and success within school.
-Promote the self-esteem of all Looked After Children.
-Have an understanding of the key issues that affect the learning of Looked After Children.
+The role of the Designated Teacher

+- Ensure a welcome and smooth induction for the child and their carer, using the Personal Education Plan to plan for that transition in consultation with the child's social worker and arrangements are put in place to ensure their needs identified and met. - ✓ This may include providing basic equipment and resources if necessary and providing appropriate support in meeting uniform requirements if needed. - ✓ Ensure that a Personal Education Plan is completed with the child, the social worker, the foster carer and any other relevant people, at least two weeks before the Care Plan reviews. - Maintaining an up-to-date record of the Children in Care in school, including those in the care of other authorities and ensuring all necessary information is passed to other staff as required - Ensure that each Child in Care has an identified member of staff that they can talk to.
+This need not be the Designated Teacher, but should be based on the child's own wishes. - ✓ Track academic progress and target support appropriately - Co-ordinate any support for the Child in Care that is necessary within school liaising with teaching and non-teaching staff in school, including the person responsible for Child Protection as well as pastoral and teaching staff to ensure that they are aware of the difficulties and educational disadvantage Children in Care may face.

+- ✓ Establish and maintain regular contact with home, statutory and voluntary agencies. - Ensure confidentiality for individual pupils, sharing personal information on a need to know basis. - Promote inclusion in all areas of school life and encourage Children in Care to join in extra-curricular activities and out of school learning. - ✓ Act as an advisor to staff and Governors, raising their awareness of the needs of Children in Care. - Set up meetings with relevant parties where the pupil is experiencing difficulties in school or is at risk of exclusion. - Ensure the rapid transfer of information between individuals, agencies and if the pupil changes school - to a new school. - ✓ Be pro-active in supporting transition and planning when moving to a new phase in education. - ✓ Be aware that 60% of Children in Care say they are bullied, so will actively monitor and prevent bullying in school by raising awareness through the school's anti-bullying policy. - ✓ Ensure that attendance is monitored. - ✓ Attending training as required to keep fully informed of latest developments and policies regarding Children in Care.